 Trim-Wash-Store-Cook

 I like to trim, wash and store my vegetables as soon as I get home from CSA pick-up.
-It takes up less refrigerator room that way and it makes for easy addition of vegetables to meals or snacks.
+It takes up less refrigerator room that way and it makes for easy addition of vegetables to meals or snacks during the week.

 IMG_1078